 Deception Bay State School comprises of single year classes.
-Our students are comprised of many cultural backgrounds all of which are celebrated at the school.
-The student population of 371 enrolments comprises of 22% Indigenous students, 32% Pan Pacific Islanders and 11% of students are verified with a disability.
+We embrace and celebrate the many cultural backgrounds of our students.
+The student population of 375 enrolments comprises of 23% Indigenous students, 32% Pan Pacific Islanders and 11% of students are verified with a disability.